-Figure 29 - View from near the Railway Bridge in the North of the Conservation Area, showing the stone wall around a field, the spire of The Church of St Michael and The White House.
+Figure 22 - View from near the Railway Bridge in the North of the Conservation Area, showing the stone wall around a field, the spire of St Michael's Church and The White House.
 (Zone 1)

-The main entrance to the village is the approach down Marle Pitt Hill which enjoys both a scenic view over the Soar Valley and the historic buildings at the bottom of the hill as you enter the village (see Figure 29).
+The main entrance to the village is the approach down Marle Pitt Hill which enjoys both a scenic view over the Soar Valley and the historic buildings at the bottom of the hill as you enter the village (see Figure 22).
 The uneven land either side of marl Pitt Hill indicates that Marle (clay) used to be extracted here.

-The linear nature of the village enables some views out over fields into open countryside through the gaps between buildings (see Figure 30).
+The linear nature of the village enables some views out over fields into open countryside through the gaps between buildings (see Figure 23).

-Figure 30 - Views out into open countryside from between buildings (119 Main Street and 121 Main Street).
+Figure 23 - Views out into open countryside from between buildings (119 Main Street and 121 Main Street).
 (Zone 1)